hfeisal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that writes into the file to the result of the command a script that duplicates the last line of the file iacta a script that deletes all the regular files a script that counts the number of directories and sub-directories
+a script that writes into the file to the result of the command a script that duplicates the last line of the file iacta a script that deletes all the regular files a script that counts the number of directories and sub-directories a script that displays the ten newest files in the current directory